Positional notation: History of positional fractions

 Decimal fractions were first developed and used by the Chinese in the form of rod calculus in the 1st century BC, and then spread to the rest of the world.
-J. Lennart Berggren notes that positional decimal fractions were used being, in Damascus, by mathematician Abu'l-Hasan al-Uqlidisi, in the mid 10th century.
+J. Lennart Berggren notes that positional decimal fractions were being used in Damascus by mathematician Abu'l-Hasan al-Uqlidisi in the mid 10th century.
 The Jewish mathematician Immanuel Bonfils used decimal fractions around 1350, but did not develop any notation to represent them.
 The Persian mathematician Jamshīd al-Kāshī similarly adopted their use in the 15th century.
 Al Khwarizmi introduced fractions to Islamic countries in the early 9th century; his fraction presentation was similar to the traditional Chinese mathematical fractions from Sunzi Suanjing.
 This form of fraction with numerator on top and denominator at bottom without a horizontal bar was also used by 10th century Abu'l-Hasan al-Uqlidisi and 15th century Jamshīd al-Kāshī's work "Arithmetic Key".